aws-samples/sample-nih-genai-assistant/README.md

 # Deployment
 1. Login to your AWS account that has the AdministratorAccess policy
-2. Enable access to all Anthropic models in Bedrock in the region you will be deploying in.
-The CloudFormation templates only allow for deployment in us-east-1 and us-west-2.
-3. Create an S3 bucket in the REGION you will deploy the stack to (us-east-1 or us-west-2).
+2. Create an S3 bucket in the REGION you will deploy the stack to (us-east-1 or us-west-2).
 An example bucket name would be `[AWS Account #]-researcher-cloudformation-bucket-[AWS REGION]`.
 Remember bucket names must be unique; adding your AWS account number and deployment region to the bucket name will help make it unique.
-4. Upload all files from the `bucketfiles` directory in the git repo into the root of the bucket you created above.
+3. Upload all files from the `bucketfiles` directory in the git repo into the root of the bucket you created above.
-5. From the CloudFormation console, deploy the `root.yaml` - see screenshots below.
+4. From the CloudFormation console, deploy the `root.yaml` - see screenshots below.
-6. Verify you are in the correct region!
+5. Verify you are in the correct region!

 > **Note**: Average time to deploy all stacks and for CodeBuild to finish is about 25 minutes.